dannylindquist/fromdl.com/src/posts/bitwise.md

 ```

 We've transformed `001` by pushing the bits to get `010`, and the slot second from the left has the value of `2`.

+If you continue this for each of the flags you might need, you will see the double in value everytime.
+This correaltes 1:1 with each digit of a binary value to double the previous digit (going right to left).

+### So what?

+Okay now we have the ability to store some information within a single number value.
+Why might this be useful?